+Ron Williams has his head in the clouds, and that’s exactly where he intends to keep it.
 “One of the basic principles of successful leadership is to keep your head in the clouds and your feet on the ground.
 You have to start with a large-scale, long-range vision and then operationalize strategies that deliver real value to stakeholders.”

 As President of Aetna, Williams stands as powerful proof of his theory.
 He oversees the bulk of Aetna’s $25 billion business and has been named one of the “50 Most Powerful Black Executives” by Fortune magazine.
 He credits the MIT Sloan Fellows Program as a major force in shaping his ideas about leadership.

 “I went to Sloan to turn myself into a generalist with a wider view of business.
 I wasn’t alone.
 At the start of the program, all the participants tended to define a problem in terms of their specialty.
 By the end of the program, we’d moved beyond our respective functional disciplines and learned to match the right discipline, or combination of disciplines, to the problem at hand.”

 Williams looks back on this collaborative experience as a fundamental step in his evolution as an executive.
 “Working with a world-class faculty and high-performing classmates, I was able to take everything I knew about business and raise it to the next level.”